Who Is This Credit Card Best For?

 - Simple and predictable miles earning: Every purchase you make will earn the same 2 miles for every $1 you spend.
 That means you don’t have to keep track of different rewards rates for different categories of spend.

-- Fee credit for TSA Precheck or Global Entry: If you apply for TSA Precheck or Global Entry, Capital One will reimburse you for the fee.
+- Fee credit for TSA Precheck or Global Entry: If you apply for TSA Precheck or Global Entry, Capital One will reimburse you for the fee when you pay with your Venture card.
+You are eligible for a reimbursement every four years.

-- Miles transferable to airline partners: Capital One lets you transfer your miles to 15 airline transfer partners.
+- Miles are transferable to airline & hotel partners: Capital One lets you transfer your miles to 13 airline partners and two hotel partners.

 Earning Points & Rewards